rohan2794/lvm-localpv-local/design/lvm/storageclass-parameters/fs_type.md

 supported key-value pairs under the parameters section.
 K8s registered a key called `fsType` to specify filesystem.

-- Filesystem information is propagated to LVM-LocalPV CSI Driver during as payload during `NodePublishVolume` gRPC request.
+- Filesystem information is propagated to LocalPV-LVM CSI Driver during as payload during `NodePublishVolume` gRPC request.
 - During `NodePublishVolume` gRPC request CSI driver reads required information(fsType, volume mode, mount options, and so on) if volume mode is filesystem then driver will